Sealing and Expunging Criminal Records

 • Non-violent misdemeanor conviction (10 years or older)

-Musi, Malone and Daubenberger, LLP is a full-service law firm catering to individuals and businesses.
+Musi, Merkins, Daubenberger & Clark, LLP is a full-service law firm catering to individuals and businesses.
 Please contact the firm for information related to personal injury, estates, family law, criminal defense, business litigation, and Social Security matters.